-Unlike the atheists Russell was, one can notice progress in assessing the meaning of conscience in all modern religions.
-His deepest understanding is noted in the pastoral constitution of the Second Vatican Council "Joy and Hope", which lasted from 1962 to 1965, in which we find following words:
+Unlike Russell who was an atheist, progress can be seen in all modern religions in assessing the meaning of conscience.
+His deepest understanding is noted in the pastoral constitution of the Second Vatican Council "Joy and Hope", which lasted from 1962 to 1965, in which we find the following words:

 For the first time in history, the physical survival of mankind depends on the radical spiritual changes of man (FROMM ERICH, 1986, 21).

-But not for that the Lord created man to admit his death.
-One must think that He presumed the possibility of crises in human society and took preventive measures.
-In the meantime, we must agree with the need for spiritual changes in man, but the question arises: what direction should they take?
-We have already come to the conclusion about the development of mankind under the sign of increasing humanization, but recurring on a large scale relapses of cruelty in the world suggest that, on the one hand, humanization should not be universal, but differentiated, and on the other, that it must be reinforced by moral laws, among which conscience should not occupy the last place.
+But the Lord did not create man in order to allow his destruction.
+We must think that He foresaw the possibility of crises in human society and took preventive measures.
+In the meantime, we must agree with the need for spiritual changes in a person, but the question arises immediately – in what direction should they take place?
+We have already come to the conclusion about the development of mankind under the sign of increasing humanization, but the recurrences of cruelty in the world on a large scale indicate that, on the one hand, humanization should not be universal, but differentiated, and on the other, that it should be reinforced moral laws, among which conscience should not take the last place.

-Spiritual changes of a person depend on a comprehensive knowledge of God and this is becoming increasingly evident for many thinkers in the last decades, although without the participation of God Himself it transcends human possibilities.
-Collingwood, for example, asserting the unknowablity of the essence of God, wrote that his character as a substance is "… not only not open to the human mind without His help, but even incapable of being shown.
+Spiritual changes in a person depend on a comprehensive knowledge of God and in recent decades this need for many thinkers has become more and more obvious, although, without the participation of God himself, it goes beyond the limits of human capabilities.
+Colingwood, for example, arguing the unknowability of the essence of God, wrote that His character as a substance is "… not only not open to the human mind without His help, but even incapable of being shown.
 All that we can know about God is His activity" (COLLINGWOOD R.G.
 1996: 103).

 These areas were called ethno-producing, because the formation of different ethnos or ethnic groups occurred on them repeatedly.
 It is important to note that the emerging nations with their own languages were initially tied to the land, i.e. to a certain territory in the future, this attachment in most cases took place.
 Violation of this principle has always led to conflicts sometimes with tragic consequences.
 An example of this was the events in Bosnia at the end of the 20th century.